fsakhtari/PEGS_common/README.md

 # PEGS_common
-This repository contains common libraries and tools developed and used by the StatGen group for the PEGS Data.
+This repository contains common libraries and tools developed by the NIEHS StatGen group for the Personalized Environment and Genes Study (PEGS) data.

 ## pegs_common_utils

-The library pegs_common_utils.R provides common utilitarian constants and functions useful for analyzing the Personalized Environment and Genes Study (PEGS) datasets.
+The library pegs_common_utils.R provides common utilitarian constants and functions useful for analyzing the PEGS datasets.

 ## Bug report / Feature request / Help